Back to Glossary

 Technical

-Aerodynamics is the study of how air flows around a race car and how teams manipulate this airflow to improve performance.
+Aerodynamics in motorsport is the science of controlling how air flows around a race car to make it faster, more stable, and handle better on the track.

 Never Miss a Race!